 - a.
 No storage is provided outside a student's room, flat, suite or apartment, except on a limited basis for students residing in Dickinson Community. - b.
 The University reserves the right to dispose of any item(s) that are deemed a health or safety hazard unless immediately removed. - c.
-The University shall not be liable for any personal injuries sustained by a resident or by any of the resident's guests or invitees in or about the resident's room, flat, suite or apartment, or other areas in or about the University's residence facilities, or for any loss of, damage to or theft of the resident's personal belongings or those of the resident's guests or invitees, resulting from any cause whatsoever unless the injury, loss, damage or theft is caused by the intentional or grossly negligent act or omission of the University or its employees.
-The resident releases the University and its trustees, officers, employees, agents, contractors and representatives from any and all claims the resident may have in the future, waives all such claims, and agrees not to sue the University or its trustees, officers, employees, agents, contractors and/or representatives for any such claims, for liability arising out of any such injury, loss, damage or theft, including but not limited to claims arising out of the negligent acts or omissions of any or all of the foregoing persons/entities or others.
-The resident recognizes and agrees that all personal belongings, whether kept in the resident's room, flat, suite or apartment, any storage area or elsewhere on the University campus, shall be kept at the resident's sole risk and that, subject to the preceding sentence, the University shall not be liable for any loss of, or damage to, personal belongings.
-Accordingly, the University strongly recommends that the resident obtain appropriate insurance coverage sufficient to cover loss, damage or theft of personal belongings.
+The University shall not be liable for any personal injuries sustained by a Resident or by any of the Resident's quests or invitees in or about the Resident's room, flat, suite or apartment, or other areas in or about the University's residence facilities, or for any loss of, damage to or theft of the Resident's personal belongings or those of the resident's guests or invitees, resulting from any cause whatsoever, unless the injury, loss, damage or theft is caused by the intentional or grossly negligent act or omission of the University or its employees.
+The Resident releases the University and its trustees, officers, employees, agents, contractors and representatives from any and all claims, waives all such claims, and agrees not to sue the University or its trustees, officers, employees, agents, contractors and/or representatives for any such claims, for liability arising out of any such injury, loss, damage or theft, including but not limited to, claims arising out of the negligent acts or omissions of any or all of the foregoing persons/entities or others.
+The Resident recognizes and agrees that all personal belongings, whether kept in the Resident's room, flat, suite or apartment, any storage area or elsewhere on the University campus, shall be kept at the resident's sole risk and that, subject to the preceding sentence, the University shall not be liable for any loss of, or damage to, personal belongings.
+Accordingly, the University strongly recommends that the Resident obtain appropriate insurance coverage sufficient to cover loss, damage or theft of personal belongings.